anaalta/CV/README.md

 I developed my PM skills within non-profits, contributing to projects from inception and fundraising to final delivery.
 I am particulary fond of careful planning and spending and I think regular team meetings and constant monitoring and evaluation both internally and with stakeholders are key to successul delivery.
 As a PM, I lead teams of up to 10 people, I managed relationships with international donors and partners, I kept things within the budget and dealt with bureaucracy.

 #### Data analytics & reporting
+This is by far the most useful skill in any job I held so far.
+It helped me deliver actionable research and document startegy.
 My quantitative skills are in R, SPSS and STATA, with intermediate knowledge of Tableau for visualization.
 Here's a sample of my quant research: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2874861